Robby8892/Authors-R-US/README.md

 User Story Stretch Goals

-* User age raiting stories - users will need to be a certain age to read a story
+* User age rating stories - users will need to be a certain age to read a story
 * Adaptive profile page, users can store mulltiple photos on their profile page
 * User can link publications from other sites
 * Users can upload videos of story telling in live performances